Someone’s negligence may cause an international visitor to get hurt in Florida.

 There, doctors surgically put a plate in her face.

-After reading good things about my law firm online, the injured woman’s son-in-law contacted my law firm.
-The injured woman hired us.
+After reading good things about my law firm online, the injured woman’s relative contacted my law firm.
+After we spoke, the Chinese tourist hired us.

 I got the hospital to agree to reduce its bill from $100,000 to $33,333.33.